Lakhanpal777/hiv-protease-conformational-dynamics/README.md

 ## Relevance
 This work reflects a mechanistic approach to understanding protein behavior through dynamics, which is essential for identifying binding-relevant conformations and informing structure-based ligand design.
+Provides a basis for identifying binding-relevant conformations by linking state populations to accessibility of the active site.